Jon R. Wallace, DBAPresident

 Bowden worked for more than 15 years in pediatrics at several leading hospitals, and holds a BSN from Harding University in Arkansas, a master’s degree with a dual specialty in pediatric nursing and nursing education from the University of Arkansas for Medical Sciences, and a doctorate in nursing science from the University of San Diego.

 Kimberly B.W.
-Denu, Ph.D., MSWSpecial Advisor to the President
+Denu, Ph.D., MSWSpecial Advisor to the President and Provost

-Denu, an ordained minister, continues to speak and do ministry in the Greater Los Angeles area, as well as participate in ongoing ministry throughout the world.
+Denu, an ordained minister, continues to speak and do ministry in the greater Los Angeles area, as well as participate in ongoing ministry throughout the world.
 With degrees in sociology and social work, her teaching areas include grant and proposal writing, research, policy, and a variety of sociology courses.

 Mark S. Dickerson, Ph.D., JDSenior Vice President